altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~He paused...~
 *Closing it again.*
 *He walked back.*
-"Stay here, I'm going to see if there's anyone in the building at all."
+"F::Stay here, I'm going to see if there's anyone in the building at all."
-~Martha nodded and he entered the elevator behind, pushing a few buttons~ "This...
+~Martha nodded and he entered the elevator behind, pushing a few buttons~ "R::This...
 Is strange."
-~Rossin said,~
+*Rossin walked forward.*
-"Come on,"
+"R::Come on,"
 *He said, waving at her to follow him.*
-"I want to know what's going on."
+"R::I want to know what's going on."
 ~She hesitated only a moment - she too wanted to know.~ *Meeting him at the first door, she pushed it open.*
 ~Behind it - nothing.~
 ~An empty room with a chalkboard in the distance.~ ~Several rows of seats but no humans.~
-"Empty"
-~She said...~
+"M::Empty"
 ~A glint caught her eye by the side of the desk~
-~A broken syringe, glass glittering towards the door.~ "I don't think anyone's here."
+~A broken syringe, glass glittering towards the door.~ "R::I don't think anyone's here."
 ~Rossin said.~
 *She looked down the hallway,*
-"Do you hear anything at all?"
+"M::Do you hear anything at all?"
-"Do you?"
+"R::Do you?"
 *Martha glared at him then closed her eyes to focus.*
 ~It was quite enough for her to hear her own heart beat...~ ~And something else...~